Import users from an app

 - Click Import Now.

 - Your users are imported and a summary of the number of users and groupsGroups allow you to organize your end users and the apps they can access.
 Assigning apps to large sets of end users is made easier with groups. imported appears.

 ProvisioningProvisioning is the enterprise-wide configuration, deployment, and management of multiple types of IT system resources.
 Specifically, provisioning provides users access to equipment, software, or services.
 This involves creating, maintaining and deactivating required business process automation objects and attributes in systems, directories, and applications. must be enabled to use the following features.
 To enable provisioning, do the following:

-- From the Administrator Dashboard select Applications and click the application you want to configure.
+- In the Admin Console, go to Applications > Applications, and click the application you want to configure.

 - Click the Provisioning tab.
 If no Provisioning tab appears, the app is not provisioning enabled.

 - From the left-side panel under Settings, chose To Okta.
 This screen contains settings for all information that flows from the app to Okta.

 Click the adjacent Edit buttons to make changes in the following sections.